Hamilton Wrongful Dismissal Lawyers

 To be eligible for severance pay in Hamilton, employees must have worked a minimum of five years with an employer—and the entitlement to severance is calculated differently from above.

-Wrongful Dismissal in Hamilton
+Wrongful Dismissal – Payment in Lieu of Notice

 A wrongful dismissal, however, is something different.
 Employment agreements for any job, whether implied or written, are contracts.
 Contracts must comply with the law.
 If an employer is going to terminate an employee, it must lawfully terminate an employee by providing sufficient notice of that termination.